 Savory stuffed crepes loaded with chicken and mushrooms are topped with lemon rosemary béchamel sauce and baked to perfection.
 This is a perfect way to turn leftover chicken into dinner or bring a taste of France to your table.

-Stuff crepes with shredded chicken and mushrooms and smother them with a delicious sauce for a perfect dinner.
-The lemon rosemary béchamel will likely become a staple, you’ll want to put it on all the things!
+Stuff crepes with shredded chicken and mushrooms and smother them with a delicious cream sauce for a perfect dinner.
+The lemon rosemary béchamel will likely become a staple, you’ll want to put it on everything.

 Mushrooms seem to be one of those love or hate foods.
 The thought of eating a fungus is enough to turn some people’s stomachs, but the taste makes some people always want more!